jlefever/filesplitter/README.md

 Project dependencies are recoreded in the `requirements.in` file.
 We use [pip-tools](https://github.com/jazzband/pip-tools) to keep the virtual environment in-sync with this file.

 If you need to modify this project's dependencies, first edit the `requirements.in` file.
-Then, regenerate the `requirements.txt` file:
+Then use pip-tools to regenerate the `requirements.txt` file:
 ```
 python -m piptools compile --resolver=backtracking
 ```